paulieguk/LDW-Template/Content/Instructions-001.md

 Please enter your initials here @lab.TextBox(initials)

-It is recommened you review the API command documentation for each command used, so you can start to relate the documentation to the comannds, actions and responses.
+It is recommened you review the API command documentation for each command used, so you can start to relate the documentation to the commands, parameters, actions and responses.

 Please log on to the virtual machine using the credentials: